 Congressional leaders reach deal to hike debt limit

 WASHINGTON (AP) — Congressional leaders reached an elaborate deal Tuesday that will allow Democrats to lift the nation’s debt limit without any votes from Republicans, likely averting another last-minute rush to avoid a federal default.
-The House is expected to pass legislation late Tuesday that would kick off a multi-step process.
+Hours later, the House passed legislation overwhelmingly along party lines that kicked off a multi-step process.

 Congress approved a $480 billion increase in the nation’s debt limit in October.
 That’s enough for the Treasury to finance the government’s operations through Dec.
 15, according to Treasury Secretary Janet Yellen’s projection.